FAQ

 The architect will also arrange:

-Ask an Architect is an annual Northern Ireland-wide charity fundraising event.
-Professional chartered architects in every corner of Northern Ireland volunteer their time and expertise allowing you to book a consultation with an architect of your choice, in your locality, all while raising funds for the Friends of the Cancer Centre.
-100% of funds raised will go to assist research into finding a cure for cancer, conducted in the Cancer Centre of excellence at Belfast City Hospital.
+Ask An Architect is an annual Northern Ireland-wide charity fundraising event.
+Professional chartered architects in every corner of Northern Ireland volunteer their time and expertise allowing you to book a consultation with an architect of your choice, in your locality, all while raising funds for Simon Community Northern Ireland.
+100% of funds raised will go towards Simon Community's mission to end homelessness.

 It’s very simple…